teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 We created over 25 files tonight.
 We wrote more than 3,000 lines of code and documentation.
 We made 18 commits.
 We archived 1,168 markdown files into temporal folders.
 We worked for about 4 to 5 hours in focused flow.

 But here's what those numbers mean: We moved from "the ascendant calculation shows erro00" to "we have accurate Aries 5 degrees based on verified astronomical data."
-We moved from "wouldn't it be nice to have automatic wifi failover" to "here's a complete Ketos program that does it."
+We moved from "wouldn't it be nice to have automatic wifi failover" to "here's a complete Steel program that does it."
 We moved from scattered documentation to organized temporal archives with philosophical location analysis explaining where every file lives and why.

 We didn't just write code.
 We built systems that teach.
 We created infrastructure that will make future work easier.
 We documented our thinking so future-you can understand the decisions.